rileyrg/Emacs-Customisations/README.md

     1.  emacs source

-            (defcustom rgr/emacs-source (no-littering-expand-var-file-name "emacs-source/current") "where the source is for the current emacs")
+            (defcustom rgr/emacs-source (no-littering-expand-var-file-name "emacs-source/current") "where the source is for the current emacs" :type '(string))
             (setq source-directory rgr/emacs-source)

     2.  elisp checks